hyprwm/hyprland-wiki/pages/Configuring/Multi-GPU.md

 whatever reason, use `card0`.
 So if the AMD GPU isn't available, use NVIDIA.
 The colon is for setting priorities, essentially.

-You shuld now be able to use a primary GPU for lesser GPU intensive tasks including Hyprland.
+You should now be able to use a primary GPU for for lighter GPU loads, including Hyprland.